MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, SmartScreen Filter scans pages in this zone for malicious content.

-- If you disable this policy setting, SmartScreen Filter does not scan pages in this zone for malicious content.
+- If you disable this policy setting, SmartScreen Filter doesn't scan pages in this zone for malicious content.

-- If you do not configure this policy setting, the user can choose whether SmartScreen Filter scans pages in this zone for malicious content.
+- If you don't configure this policy setting, the user can choose whether SmartScreen Filter scans pages in this zone for malicious content.

 > [!NOTE]
 > In Internet Explorer 7, this policy setting controls whether Phishing Filter scans pages in this zone for malicious content.